marcusgia2505/classsExGameInstructions/docs/Programming.rst

 Live feedback on input
 ~~~~~~~~~~~~~~~~~~~~~~

 Javascript allows e.g. for live feedback when subjects enter numbers.
 Let's take an ultimatum game where a participant can split 10 Euros between him- or herself and another participant.
 The participant enters the amount to send to the other in the input field #1.
 With javascript you can display, the amount he or she keeps in real time.
-Each time the participant changes his input, he or she get live feedback on the amount he or she keeps.
+Each time the participant changes his input, he or she gets live feedback on the amount he or she keeps.

 Just add a text box with the following code.